nbicocchi/learn-java-core/assets/slides/E5 - Java Generic Data Structures.md

 }
 ```

-Now consider the task of finding the minimum in an array list.
+Now consider the task of finding the minimum in an ArrayList.
 We can return the element with the smallest measure.

-We will use the Comparable interface type.
+We will use the Comparable interface type (instead of Measurable).
-The Comparable interface is itself a generic type.
-The type parameter specifies the type of the parameter variable of the compareTo method:
+The Comparable interface is another generic type:
 ```
 public interface Comparable<T> {
     int compareTo(T other);